This is lemon Italian ice, sold from a cheery street vendor in August.

 It needs layering with musk, or even a bite of something animalic to make it shine.

 Bono channeling his inner Elton-Bowie-Elvis is amazing.
-Whether you grin or groan, you have to admit he took risks–and the music is great.
+Whether you grin or groan, you have to admit he took risks–and the song is great.